carynbear/carynbear.github.io/portfolio_synapse.md

 Come March, I was abruptly thrust into the role of helping our school transition to distance learning alongside our leadership team.
 Thankfully, I had plenty of experience with Zoom while working at TeachFX as an engineer.
 To kickstart our whirlwind of switching to online learning, I onboarded all our staff onto Zoom and gave Zoom workshops to our teachers.
 For the rest of the school year, I continued to hold tech office hours to support our teachers with distance learning tools.

 Meanwhile, in my classroom, we fumbled a few times but made it through in the end.
+There was a week or two of adhoc lessons, one particularly fun lesson (at least for me) was on the topic of the [history of the internet](https://docs.google.com/presentation/d/1kDKlHcvJxuNZ1F1M6zC23e9knNNWslvT53JMZaif5ms/edit?usp=sharing) where we got to use some old terminal-based emulators to access the internet.

 Tools I used:
 - CodeHS, Tynker